juliangretzinger/inheritance-test/README.md

 2. **Legal inheritance (the in-rem gate)** — property right or claim dressed as ownership?
 Protected entitlement or unsecured claim?
 What survives the intermediary's insolvency is the answer.
 3. **Jurisdictional realisation** — does the registration layer deliver settlement finality and a recognised locus of ownership under its governing law?

-Verdicts: **right wrapper · wrong wrapper · right structure, wrong claim · right wrapper, wrong jurisdiction · indeterminate.**
+Verdicts: **right wrapper · wrong wrapper · right structure, wrong label · right wrapper, wrong jurisdiction · indeterminate.**

 > The wrapper inherits; it does not bestow.
 Tokenisation changes settlement and the locus of ownership — not liquidity, not credit, not price.